YawLighthouse/UMG-Slate-Compendium/README.md

 <a name="widget-ticking"></a>
 ### 4.6 Widget Ticking

-Slate Widgets (which also means UMG widgets) themselves do not tick, they do not have tick components and do not have tick groups.
+Slate Widget's(which also means UMG widget's) themselves do not tick, they do not have tick components and do not have tick groups.
-The order that Slate Widgets tick occurs is during the Paint pass with these calls originating from the Slate Application, so that a widgets tick function will only be called when it is on screen and being rendered:
+The order that Slate Widget's tick occurs is during the Paint pass with these calls originating from the Slate Application, so that a widget's tick function will only be called when it is on screen and being rendered:
 1. `FSlateApplication::Tick`
 2. `FSlateApplication::TickAndDrawWidgets`...
 3. `SWidget::Paint`